Why Finamus doesn't connect to your bank

 Financial data is a special class.
 A half-year bank statement reveals far more than it seems at first glance.
 Family composition and the nature of relationships — from transfers between people.
 Health status — from pharmacies and clinics.
 Religious and political views — from donations and subscriptions.
 Habits, hobbies, your relationship with alcohol, trips abroad, where you work and where you actually live — all of it can be pulled from a routine statement without much effort.
 Not by an algorithm, not by analytics — just by a person who gains access to it for ten minutes.

 This setup has a few practical advantages beyond privacy.
 Finamus works with any bank and in any country — and also with cash, gift cards, transfers between friends, foreign currency abroad and everything that automatic tracking usually has no category for.
 If your bank changes its API tomorrow, shuts down its integration, or you move to another country and open new accounts — none of it affects how Finamus works: we have no external infrastructure that can break.
-Categories are built the way you understand them — not the way they're labelled by an algorithm that has never been in your apartment and doesn't know who you transfer money to.
+Categories are built the way you understand them — and the analytics flow from there, not from an algorithm's attempts to guess the meaning of a bank statement line.

 Read also